A quick guide on how to enable Compiz wobbly window effect in Ubuntu 20.04 Focal fossa.

 First of all, visit the Gnome’s extension website and add the wobbly extension to your Linux distribution.
 Simply click on the below button and it shall take you there.

-Now, everything is done, just one up any thing and move the window on the screen and you shall see the wobbly animation effect.
+Now, everything is done, just open up anything, and move the window on the screen and you shall see the wobbly animation effect.

 Watch Video guide on YouTube